 The official language of Jamaica is English, but try telling that to most of the population.
 We find English to be an extremely confining alternative to our Jamaican patois.
 Very few Jamaicans speak standard English exclusively.
 Most of us are bilingual (English and Patois), and some speak patois only.

 Click here for timeless Jamaican proverbs and sayings.

-Click here for classic Jamaican phrases
+Click here for classic Jamaican phrases for different situations.

 Click here for the latest Jamaican slang.

 Jamaican cuisine reflects the impact of the different ethnic groups that have had a place in Jamaica's history - Taino, Spanish, English, Indian, Chinese.
 Like our people, our food can be strong and spicy!